 If every inquiry becomes a discovery call, you are not running intake; you are running reactive sales support.
-A good intake workflow protects your delivery calendar and prevents misaligned projects from entering your pipeline.
+A good intake workflow protects your delivery calendar, filters weak-fit leads earlier, and stops low-value work from leaking into delivery.

 Outcome definition